 Concept 2 models

-When prominent Olympians, Dick, and Pete Dreissigacker created Concept 2 in 1976, little did they know that their masterpiece would be groundbreaking.
-Concept 2 went on from being the first indoor rowing machine to becoming the highest-grossing rowing machine ever.
+When prominent Olympians Dick and Pete Dreissigacker created Concept2 in 1976, little did they know that their masterpiece of exercise equipment would be groundbreaking.
+Concept2’s Model D, Model E, and the Dynamic Rower went on from being the first indoor rowing machine on the market to becoming the highest-grossing rowing machine ever.

-The LCD screen conveniently displays data related to fitness.
-Some of them include the number of calories one has burned, the length of distance covered, and the number of strokes.
-Also, there are approved heart rate strap for you to use.
-The screen will display real-time heart rate statistics for you.
+The LCD screen conveniently displays data related to fitness on the s4 monitor.
+Some of them include the number of burned calories per hour, the length of distance covered, and the stroke rate.
+Model D also features a heart rate monitor, and the screen will display real-time heart rate statistics for you.

-In addition, concept 2 models have tweaked air pressure.
-Therefore, it provides different options for air resistance.
-A user can easily change the level of speed he or she desires.
-If you’re in a high motion and you want to take things slow, it’s easy for you to adjust the settings.
+Also, concept2 models have tweaked air pressure, and the air-resistance flywheel responds to every stroke.
+A home user can easily change the level of speed he or she desires.
+If you’re in high motion and you want to take things slow, it’s easy for you to adjust the settings for the best rowing workout.

-Concept 2 is a fan rower.
-Since fan rowers are noisier than water rowers, you might want to keep it away from the living room.
-It’s available in light grey and black.
-Never short of aesthetics.
+Model D is a fan rower.
+Since fan rowers produce a higher noise level than classic water rowing machines, you might want to keep it in a space where it won’t bother other people.
+The aesthetics never disappoint, so this rower is available in light grey and black.

 - Anti-scratch protection